shwetaeladi07/WeatherAPI-Dashboard/README.md

 And you can also set up filters/slicers for different cities.

-🎨 #Step 6: Styling & Interactivity
+# Step 6: Styling & Interactivity🎨
 Insert icons representing the current weather.

 Plot the map visual with city locations.